Anirudh2103/Coffee-Analysis-Project/README.md

 ## Introduction

 Coffee is a globally consumed beverage, and understanding the trends and preferences related to coffee can provide valuable insights.
-The Coffee Analysis Project is a collection of scripts, notebooks, and visualizations that explore coffee-related data to uncover interesting patterns and findings.
+In this project, you will see how we can pull the information from other excel sheets using XLOOKUP and INDEX fucntions in Excel.
+You will also see how we can combine all the data and make it a visual dashboard which shows all the information that we need in a visual format.

 ## Features